SteveJustin1963/tec-8x8x8/README.md

 Examples of the kits for sale online see https://www.banggood.com/Geekcreit-8x8x8-LED-Cube-3D-Light-Square-Blue-LED-Flash-Electronic-DIY-Kit-p-1055438.html

-Id like to try the undocumented out(c) command feature of the z80 to drive the three latch sides, like this
+Id like to try the undocumented out(c) command feature of the z80 to drive the 3 dimensions of the cube, or anthing like this eg x + y + luminance etc.

+So using out() opcode like this allows writing to the BOTH data and address at the same time!
+The latches need to be anabled at right time to pickup the data, then we transfer this to the 8x8x8 kit.

 ```
-out (c),a
-out (a0-a7 b),a  ; so ‘a’ goes to a0-7 and ‘a’ goes to a8-15

-The one we want is

-out (c), reg
+out(c),reg
 ```

-We preload bc, and a then hit out, then it dumps on all three registers at same time; hence
+We load a then bc, then execute out(c), it will output 24 bits, 8 on data and 16 on address at the same time, code looks like this;
 ```
-ld a,n
-out (c),bc [reg pair]
-out (a0-7),a  ; a >a0-7 + bc>a0-15
+ld a,n        ; load a
+out (c),bc    ; load bc and execute, now a+bc goes out, for latch to pickup if enabled
 ```

-So using the out() opcode like this allows writing to the BOTH data and address bus at the same time with the data we want! solong as the chips get selected the data/address lines with will dump to the kits latches.

 See the circuit of the kit